 OSI model some problem face to fit out side protocol.

-Separately Can not fit any Protocol in TCP/IP model.
+Separately Can not fit any Protocol in the TCP/IP model.

-OSI model has strict Boundary.
+OSI model has strict Boundaries.
 It follows the vertical approach.

 TCP/IP does not have.
 It follows the horizontal Approach.

-You read above difference between OSI model & TCP/IP model. now may be you have strongly acknowledged for the same…o o o one difference is pending please check below is an important difference between OSI model & TCP/IP model.
+You read the above difference between the OSI model & TCP/IP model.
+Now maybe you have strongly acknowledged for the same…o o o one difference is pending please check below is an important difference between OSI model & TCP/IP model.

 OSI model is firstly developed model than developed protocols.